holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     * `username`
     * `username:groupname`

-    The username must exist in the `/etc/passwd` file, the `sbin/nologin` users are [valid also](https://success.docker.com/KBase/Introduction_to_User_Namespaces_in_Docker_Engine).
+    The username must exist in the `/etc/passwd` file, the `sbin/nologin` users are [also valid](https://success.docker.com/KBase/Introduction_to_User_Namespaces_in_Docker_Engine).
 Subordinate user Id and group Id ranges need to be specified in `/etc/subuid` and `/etc/subuid` respectively.

     "_The UID/GID we want to remap to [does not need to match](https://success.docker.com/KBase/Introduction_to_User_Namespaces_in_Docker_Engine) the UID/GID of the username in `/etc/passwd`_".
 It is the entity in the `/etc/subuid` that will be the owner of the Docker daemon and the containers it runs.
 The value you supply to `--userns-remap` if numeric Ids, will be translated back to the valid user or group names of `/etc/passwd` and `/etc/group` which must exist, if username, groupname, they must match the entities in `/etc/passwd`, `/etc/subuid`, and `/etc/subgid`.

-    Alternatively if you do not want to specify your own user and/or user:group, you can provide the `default` value to `--userns-remap`, and a default user of `dockremap` along with subordinate uid and gid ranges will be created in `/etc/passwd` and `/etc/group` if it does not already exist.
+    Alternatively, if you do not want to specify your own user and/or user:group, you can provide the `default` value to `--userns-remap`, and a default user of `dockremap` along with subordinate uid and gid ranges that will be created in `/etc/passwd` and `/etc/group` if it does not already exist.
 Then the `/etc/subuid` and `/etc/subgid` files will be [populated](https://docs.docker.com/engine/reference/commandline/dockerd/#starting-the-daemon-with-user-namespaces-enabled) with a contiguous 65536 length range of subordinate user and group Ids respectively, starting at the offset of the existing entries in those files.

     {linenos=off, lang=Bash}
         # As root, run: